taylorevanson/syntax-ideas/php/shorthand_fun.md

 I like the minimal syntax in Node.
-I like `new Query()` in parentheses when I can get away with it, I don't like writing the token `function`, starting to hate commas, stuff like that.
+I like `new Query()` in parentheses when I can get away with it, I don't like writing the token `function`, starting to hate semicolons, stuff like that.
 I like the shorthand map of the user to the `mapped` variable.
 That's all I need: the data in a different structure (in a situation like this).
 ```javascript
 let mapped = {},